 Some Basics About Sylhet

 Sylhet is one of the most developed cities in South Asian country Bangladesh.
-Sylhet is well famous for exporting quality tea all over the world and also known as the Land of Tea Gardens.
+Sylhet is well famous for exporting quality tea all over the world and is also known as the Land of Tea Gardens.
 This city is also well known as Second London because many locals well settled in London and they always contribute a lot to develop their city.

 Sylhet still carries many spiritual values to all.
 It became Holy Land when famous Sufi Hazrat Shah Jalal (R) came here for the first time with 360 saints to spread Islam.

 Sylhet is one of the best tourism hubs in Bangladesh.
 The weather in Sylhet is cool in almost all seasons what you’ll not find in other places in Bangladesh.
 But the monsoon is the best time to explore the OUTSTANDING natural beauty of Sylhet.

 Sunset Hour (Beautiful Sylhet)